a fruit tree

 your own fruit trees you know exactly what you're getting.
 No sprays, no wax,

 no chemicals.
 And you can enjoy a steady supply of fruit for much of the year.
+Besides fresh fruit in the fall, you can store apples through winter, and can preserve fruit for year-round use in cooking and baking.
+It's also fun to share your harvest with friends.

 Good for the environment - A fruit tree filters the air, conditions the soil, provides shade, shelters wildlife and attracts pollinators to your garden.
+And there are no transportation impacts when growing fruit in your own yard.

 |Choosing a fruit tree|